microsoft/DynamicTelemetry/docs/docs/ReviewProcess.document.md

 ### ReviewLevel2 (PRE-DRAFT)

-Meets ReviewLeverl 1b, plus document has been created but not ready to take feedback.
+Meets ReviewLevel1b, plus document has been created but not ready to take feedback.

 ### ReviewLevel3 (DRAFT)